 My name is Rosaline Happy Dadar – thank you for listening to my story!

 Rosaline Happy Dadar was diagnosed with schizophrenia in 2017.
 She is not married and has one son.
-With this collection we are raising awarenes on stigma that affect people that have been diagnosed with mental health disorders.
+Within the collection we reflect the stories of eight individuals who have been diagnosed with mental disorders and share their experiences of stigmatisation and rejection.
+The collection is dedicated to them.